sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

         * just make sure you install from the branches mentioned above
 * Woot!
 Step 2 is done

-### Step 3: cut and paste lua code into your neovim init.vim or init.lua
+### Step 3: cut and paste lua code into init.vim or init.lua
 * **IMPORTANT:** if you still have code left over from my first tutorial, delete it and replace it with the code below
     * The mappings are mostly the same
     * very different setup needed for Perl Navigator and COQ